JaxJafinPapau/jaxjafinpapau/README.md

 ## Professional Work

 ### Veritone Translate
 A React application that uses redux, sagas, and material-ui for use as a document translation tool.
 A user can upload any common document type such as .docx, .odt, .xlsx, .pdf, .txt, etc or enter free-form textual input to be translated to and from over 30 languages.
 I was given the app fresh out of prototyping from an offshore team and tasked with updating it for Veritone's new core back end.
-I also contribute to the translation engines which include a Python engine for document translations and a suite of Go engines for text translation.
+I also contribute to the machine learning powered translation engines which include a Python service for native document translations and a suite of Go engines for text translation.

 ![Translate History Tab](/Translate_History_Selected.png)

 ### Veritone Identify

-A React application with a focus on using facial recognition as an after-the-fact investigative tool.
-When a user uploads image or video content, they can run facial recognition matching the content against a library of images for potential matches and highlighting those above a particular confidence score.
+A React application with a focus on using facial recognition as an after-the-matter investigative tool.
+When a user uploads captured image or video content, they can run facial recognition matching the content against a library of images for potential matches and highlighting those above a particular confidence score.

 ![Identify Main Screen](/Identify.png)